All Episodes

 You're trying to get a quick soundbite, and then that sticks with the voters.

-It might help him with it does help him with his base.
+It might help him with, it does help him with his base.

-It's gonna be political warfare.
+It's going to be political warfare.

-It's gonna be a blood sport.
+It's going to be a blood sport.

 That's why they call it a blood sport.

-But we're kind of starting out in an area I wish we weren't starting there and we were more united, focused on, you know, who who's ruining the country here.
+But we're kind of starting out in an area I wish we weren't starting there and we were more united, focused on, you know, who's ruining the country here.

 It's the Democratic Party.